top of page

 Sequoia is where giants breathe, trees older than empires, taller than skyscrapers, and rooted in silence that humbles you.

-How to Get There
+How to Get There: Navigating to Nature's Sanctuary

 Most visitors approach Sequoia through California's Central Valley.
-The closest gateway town is Visalia, located about an hour from the Ash Mountain entrance; however, Three Rivers is the true doorstep community.
+The closest gateway town is Visalia, located about an hour from the Ash Mountain entrance.
+However, Three Rivers is the true doorstep community.
 The Generals Highway winds through groves of towering sequoias, connecting Sequoia to Kings Canyon.

 • Nearest Airports: FAT (1.5 hrs), LAX (5 hrs), SFO (5 hrs)